sourcegraph/handbook/content/talent/resources_for_hiring_managers.md

 - After the candidate signs the offer, the Recruiter sends a welcome email to the candidate and Cc's the Hiring Manager.
 - The Hiring Manager posts an announcement of the candidate's acceptance in the Slack #Hiring channel.
 - The Recruiter takes the following steps:
-  - Declines all other candidates.
+  - 1 Declines all other candidates.
-  - Confirms that the start date and hired date are correct, ensuring accurate time-to-fill data.
+  - 2 Confirms that the start date and hired date are correct, ensuring accurate time-to-fill data.
-  - Marks the candidate as "Hired" in Greenhouse.
-  - Closes the job (if applicable).
-  - Sends a hire report to Inés, Noemi, VP of Talent, and Hiring Manager.
-  - Exports the candidate to Bamboo.
+  - 3 Confirms the candidate source information is accurate, ensuring accurate source data.
+  - 4 Click the "Mark Candidate as Hired" button found in the "Offer Details" section of the candidate's profile: 1.
+Select Close Reason 2.
+Click either "yes" or "no" in the "Keep Job Open" section" 3.
+Select "Yes" for "Make Candidate Private" 4.
+Selet "Yes" for "Export to BambooHR" 5.
+Email a summary of this candidate to: Inés, Noemi, VP of Talent, and Hiring Manager
 - The People Operations team then works with the candidate to onboard them and get them set up for their first day.

 ## Using external recruiting agencies